Chapter 5: The Boy Dies

 three radio operators moved back and forth among a little cluster of

 headquarters people.
-My entire platoon squeezing in close behind them so
+My entire platoon squeezed in close behind them so

 they could have dry ground to stand on.
 Radio chatter intensified behind